 My background is in nursing, working for the NHS as ward sister, however after the birth of my third child I became a full time stay at home mum.

 For me, it has always been important that school is more than just a place of learning.
 It’s a community that we can all be part of.
-Support and friendship are key and are exemplified by Tyntesfield.
+Support and friendship are key and are exemplified by Bollin.

 I am a mother of two daughters and now have a granddaughter who I love spending time with.
 My family are keen cooks and enjoy finding and trying out new restaurants.
 My husband and I love travelling and not only enjoy the holiday but get great pleasure planning the trip.

-I worked at Tyntesfield for 12 years with my last role as school office manager and was fortunate to develop an excellent relationship with the whole school community.
-Although I have now left, I was delighted to be asked to become a community governor enabling me to continue my association with Tyntesfield and now Bollin too.
+Previously I worked at Tyntesfield for twelve years with my last role as school office manager, I was fortunate to develop an excellent relationship with the whole school community.
+During that time I was a staff governor and, in that role, felt privileged to work with such a hardworking, motivated and dedicated staff team and governing body.

-I believe both Tyntesfield and Bollin schools going from strength to strength, working collaboratively within the Trust, and I look forward to being a part of this Joint Local Governing in the years to come.
+Bollin is going from strength to strength, working collaboratively within the Trust, and I am enjoying being a governor at the school.

 Due to the nature of being a busy working Mum I don't have a huge amount of spare time but any that I do get is spent with family, friends and inevitably being a taxi service for my children!